BDC Hamburger Icon

 Improved manager-employee relationships

-Many employees quit their jobs due to bad managers.
-If you want to retain your employees long term, you need to foster positive manager-employee relationships throughout your organization.
+As many as seven in 10 workers would leave a job if they had a bad manager, according to LinkedIn’s Workforce Confidence survey.
+So, if you want to retain your employees long term, you need to foster positive manager-employee relationships throughout your organization.
 Managers can build positive relationships by learning what motivates their team members and offering them work opportunities based on those motivators.
 This not only encourages employees to work harder, but it also demonstrates that their managers truly care about their needs, which can lead to better relationships and retention.

 Better customer service